The Pan-STARRS1 Surveys: The Pan-STARRS System

 \subsection{Pan-STARRS Operations}

 The observatories are operated remotely from the Pan-STARRS Remote Operations Center in the Institute for Astronomy (IfA) Advanced Technology Research Center (ATRC) in Pukalani, Maui.
 There is no one at the summit at night or on weekends except in urgent or emergency situations.
 The Observatory is approximately 45 minute drive from the ATRC.
 A Pan-STARRS observer on a swing shift schedules the night's operations based on the overall science goals, state of the survey, and expected conditions.
-The night Observer executes the plan prepared by the swing shift observer and modifies it in real time as circumstances demand.
+The night observer executes the plan prepared by the swing shift observer and modifies it in real time as circumstances demand.
 The observing staff rotate through the swing and night shift and support the day crew at the summit.
 The Staff at the ATRC also provides support for the telescope, scheduling software, and system administration for the IPP cluster in Kihei.

-The IPP is a linux cluster that currently has 3100 cores and 5.5 Petabytes of storage.
-The IPP cluster is currently located at the Maui Research and Technology Center in Kihei, Maui, about 20 minutes drive from the ATRC.
-The computing facility (power, cooling, network connectivity to the outside world) is administered by the Maui High Performance Computing Center.
+The IPP is a linux cluster that has evolved continually as the survey progressed.
+At the time of the DR1 reprocessing it had about 3100 cores and 5.5 Petabytes of storage.
+The IPP cluster was located at the Maui Research and Technology Center in Kihei, Maui.
+The computing facility (power, cooling, network connectivity to the outside world) was administered by the Maui High Performance Computing Center.
 Additional computing resources were required for the PS1 Surveys including the Mustang Cluster (30,000 cores) at Los Alamos National Laboratory and the Cray cluster at the University of Hawaii (3600 cores).
+The DR2 processing took place after the cluster was moved to the University of Hawaii Information Technology Center (ITC) on the Manoa Campus on Oahu and at the time of the DR2 release has about 5000 cores and 15 Petabytes and processes the nightly data from both PS1 and PS2.

 Operationally the IPP and the PSPS are run remotely by the IPP team from IfA Manoa.
-During night time operations, the raw exposures are immediately downloaded to the IPP cluster in Kihei, Maui.
-Nighty data processing occurs automatically for exposures as they are obtained, with the analysis emphasis on the discovery of transient events, as well as data characterization for future re-processing.
+During night time operations, the raw exposures are immediately downloaded to the IPP cluster.
+Nightly data processing occurs automatically for exposures as they are obtained, with the analysis emphasis on the discovery of transient events, as well as data characterization for future re-processing.
 The reprocessing versions and status are discussed in detail below and in the companion papers.
-These data products have been loaded and merged in the PSPS database and transferred to STScI for exposure through the MAST archive.
+These data products have been loaded and merged in the PSPS database and transferred to STScI for distribution through the MAST archive.